 Boys’ attention spans appear to be shorter if they perceive an activity no longer deserves their attention.
 Your son simply does not want to waste his energy on things that are not going to make him feel better about himself or that are not going to be fun.

-Boredom to boys is akin to failing or losing and that is why sometimes a young lad who is watching TV might also be jumping up and down on the couch.
+Boredom to boys is akin to failing or losing.
+That is why sometimes, a young lad who is watching TV might also be jumping up and down on the couch.

 I have also heard from a physiotherapist that crossing the arms or legs for any length of time for some boys can be painful due to the differences in the development of boys’ and girls’ muscles and tendons.

 6. Boys need greater stimulation